Experimental demonstration of Gaussian boson sampling with displacement: Experiment

 \section{Experiment}

 Our experimental setup is shown in Fig.~\ref{fig:experimental_details}(a).
 A mode-locked fiber laser produces pulses of 100 fs duration at a repetition rate of 10 MHz and with a center wavelength of 1550 nm.
 The pulses are split into two paths.
 In the top path, we frequency-double the pulses in a periodically-poled lithium niobate crystal and subsequently pump a periodically-poled potassium titanyl phosphate (ppKTP) waveguide which produces degenerate two-mode squeezed vacuum through type-II spontaneous parametric down-conversion.
 In the bottom path, we prepare the coherent state.
 The three beams are coupled into polarization-maintaining single-mode fibers with efficiency $\eta_c \sim 50$\% which are then coupled into a chip using grating couplers with efficiency $\eta_g \sim 70$\%.
 The chip is made using silicon-on-insulator and contains a $15\times15$ network of directional couplers which comprise the interferometer.
 We discuss its characterization below.
 The propagation efficiency inside the 2-mm-long chip is $\eta_p \sim 70$\%.
 Finally, the 15 output modes are detected using superconducting nanowire single-photon detectors.
-Since these are not photon-number-resolving detectors, we restrict the mean photon-number in each output mode ($\lesssim 0.05$) to minimize the probability of ``collision" outcomes where $n_j > 1$.
+Since these are not photon-number-resolving detectors, we can only determine ``collision-free" outcomes where $n_j \leq 1$ (see Appendix~\ref{app:collisions}).
 We adjust the output light's polarization using fiber polarization controllers in every mode to maximize the detection efficiency ($\eta_d \sim 80$\%).
 The total end-to-end efficiency of the experiment is $\eta_{tot} = \eta_c\eta_g^2\eta_p\eta_d \sim 10\%$.